-2011 2010 Fannie Mae mortgage payable executed on March 29, 1973, amortization of principal from May 1, 1973 through September 2013, interest rate of 7% effective rate of 0% beginning in 2003 due to FHA subsidy \$ 171,827 290,603 HUD Flexible Subsidy Loans payable, principal balance due upon sale of the project building or upon full payment of the HUD mortgage, simple interest of 1% payable at time of principal payments 1,671,580 1,671,580 Mortgage payable for building loan provided by HUD, monthly installments of principal and interest, interest rate of 3% 636,555 707,123 Mortgage note payable, Pennsylvania Housing Finance Agency, non-interest bearing with principal payments being rquired annually after the project is cost certified by the agency and is placed in service under Section 42 of the Internal Revenue Code.
-1,831,168 1,624,156 Mortgage note payable, Chester County Department of Community Development, non interest bearing with principal payments being deferred until September 21, 2039 641,500 641,500

-2011 2010 Mortgage note payable, Chester County Department of Community Development, interest accrues at 1.0% per annum, compounding annually, interest of \$24,991 and \$16,189 has been added to the principal balance as of December 31, 2011 and 2010, respectively.
+2012 2011 Fannie Mae mortgage payable executed on March 29, 1973, amortization of principal from May 1, 1973 through September 2013, interest rate of 7% effective rate of 0% beginning in 2003 due to FHA subsidy \$ 44,465 171,827 HUD Flexible Subsidy Loans payable, principal balance due upon sale of the project building or upon full payment of the HUD mortgage, simple interest of 1% payable at time of principal payments 1,671,580 1,671,580 Mortgage payable for building loan provided by HUD, monthly installments of principal and interest, interest rate of 3% 550,739 636,555 Mortgage note payable, Pennsylvania Housing Finance Agency, non-interest bearing with principal payments being payable out of available cash flow as defined in the TCAP Agreement.
+The loan matures 30 years from the date of cost certification 1,831,168 1,831,168 Mortgage note payable, Chester County Department of Community Development, non interest bearing with principal payments being deferred until September 21, 2039 641,500 641,500 Mortgage note payable, Chester County Department of Community Development, interest accrues at 1.0% per annum, compounding annually, interest of \$33,905 and \$24,991 has been added to the principal balance as of December 31, 2012 and 2011, respectively.
 Principal and accrued interest are to be paid from excess revenue generated by the Westminster Place at Parkesburg project, commencing with the first full calendar year following construction completion.
-Principal and interest will be due the earlier of September 21, 2039, termination of the partnership, refinancing of the project, sale of the project or upon default.
-888,991 880,189 Mortgage note payable, Pennsylvania Housing Finance Agency, non-interest bearing with principal payments being rquired annually after the project is cost certified by the agency and is placed in service under Section 42 of the Internal Revenue Code.
-5,594,162 5,594,162 Mortgage note payable, Pennsylvania Housing Finance Agency, non-interest bearing with principal payments being rquired annually after the project is cost certified by the agency and is placed in service under Section 42 of the Internal Revenue Code.
-1,351,110 1,351,110 Mortgage payable, County of York - Housing and Community Development Division, interest accrues at 1.0% with no principal payment required until 2039, as long as affordability is maintained 5,125,000 5,125,000 Mortgage payable, County of York - Housing and Community Development Division, interest accrues at 1.0% with no principal payment required until 2039, as long as affordability is maintained 1,000,000 Note payable, to secure a subsidy from the Department of Housing and Urban Development, non-compounding interest of 1% per annum has been accruing since the note's inception.
-117,250 117,250 \$ 19,029,143 18,002,673
+Principal and interest will be due the earlier of September 21, 2039, termination of the partnership, refinancing of the project, sale of the project or upon default 897,905 888,991 Mortgage note payable, Pennsylvania Housing Finance Agency, non-interest bearing with principal payments being required annually after the project is cost certified by the agency and is placed in service under Section 42 of the Internal Revenue Code 1,351,110 1,351,110 Mortgage note payable, Pennsylvania Housing Finance Agency, non-interest bearing with principal payments being required annually after three years of project operations, 50% of the excess revenues shall be used to pay the mortgage loan, matures December 28, 2040 5,594,162 5,594,162